 – Water – do not forget to drink plenty of water.
 Good hydration is one of the most important things to fight the cold.

-If I have to go into hospital?
+If you have to go into hospital?

 Whether you need scheduled or urgent treatment, there are ways to ensure that your baby continues to benefit from breast milk and that you can continue breastfeeding.
 You can express and freeze your breast milk so the caregiver can feed it to your baby.
 Also, having surgery under local or general anesthetic doesn’t mean you have to stop breastfeeding. Тhere are also some rare serious conditions in which you may need to stop breastfeeding.
-Then, in order to keep the breast milk supply, you will have to pump and dump for a while.
+Then, to keep the breast milk supply, you will have to pump and dump for a while.
 Or stop breastfeeding in general.
 In any case, you should discuss the situation and what is best to do for you and your baby with a medical and lactation consultant.

 How to reduce the risk of spreading germs and viruses?